According to the American Cancer Society, more than

-It’s common to lose weight during treatment for kidney cancer.
-You may find that your taste for certain foods has changed.
-Things that used to appeal to you may no longer be appetizing, and may even make you feel nauseous.
+It’s common to lose weight during treatment for many types of cancer, including kidney cancer.
+You may find that your taste for certain foods changes.
+Things that used to appeal to you may no longer be appetizing and may even make you feel nauseous.

-Use trial and error to find a few go-to foods that don’t make you feel sick.
-Focus on eating them when a wave of nausea comes on.
+But you can use trial and error to find a few go-to foods that don’t make you feel sick.

 Even if you’re not feeling particularly hungry, try your best to eat regular meals so that your energy levels remain consistent throughout the day.
 If you have trouble eating full-sized portions, it may help to break up your meals into five or six smaller servings instead of the typical two or three big ones.

 Eat your biggest meal when you’re hungriest — no matter what time of day it is.